mtn/ostep-notes/sources/persistence.md

 - Multiple IO request can be merged into one, decreasing overhead
 - IO requests can be held rather than immediately sent do disk, allowing potentially better requests to come in

+## RAIDs

+RAIDs are _redundant arrays of inexpensive disks_.
+Depending on how you configure them, using multiple disks can enable improved _performance_, increased _capacity_, and improved _reliability_ (since data is replicated).
+These advantages can be enjoyed _transparently_ -- without having to change anything on the host system.

+### Interface and Internals

+To a file system, RAID is indistinguishable from a normal disk.
+When it receives a request, it calculates which disks can be used to fulfill it, and issues the physical IO requests.